Michael Travisano

 Michael Travisano (born February 12, 1961) is an American evolutionary biologist, and a Distinguished McKnight University Professor at the University of Minnesota Twin Cities.
-In 2020, he started his position as Head Department in Ecology, Evolution & Behavior Department at the College of Biological Sciences.
+From 2020 through August 2024, he was Head of Department in Ecology, Evolution & Behavior Department at the College of Biological Sciences.

 Early life

-Born in Nashville, Tennessee, Travisano is the son of Neal Travisano and Jo Anne Scriffiano.
+Born in Nashville, Tennessee, Travisano is the son of Neil Travisano and Jo Anne Scriffiano.
 At the age of two he moved to Newark, New Jersey and remain there until 1969.
 He earned his Astrophysics BA from Columbia University in 1983.
 Later in 1993, he obtained his PhD in Zoology from the Michigan State University.

 Early career

 Since 1983 he worked as laboratory technician in Charles Geard Radiology Research, Columbia University Physicians and Sciences.
 From 1986 to 1987 in Les Redpath Radiology, UC-Irvine.
 And from 1987 to 1988 at Richard Lenski laboratory.
 In 1993, he started his postdoctoral fellowship at the RIKEN Institute until 1994 in Saitama, Japan.
 Three years later from 1997 to 1999, Travisano did his second postdoctoral research at Oxford University, in the Department of Plant Sciences.

 In 1999, he accepted a position as Assistant Professor at the University of Houston, where he was promoted to Associate Professor in 2006.